 This complicated political situation had other effects, too: there was a safe in a bank in Gladbeck with microfilm copies of all of the BORSIG drawings, calculations, and other intellectual property, just in case West Berlin were to be blockaded again and the central BORSIG site cut off in the East.
 After the fall of the Wall, however, Gladbeck lost a great deal of this strategic importance.

-To this day, the Gladbeck branch is the headquarters of BORSIG Process Heat Exchanger GmbH – industrial services division, BORSIG Membrane Technology GmbH and BORSIG ValveTech GmbH.
+To this day, the Gladbeck site is the headquarters of BORSIG Process Heat Exchanger GmbH - pressure vessels and heat exchanger productionring and industrial services, BORSIG Membrane Technology GmbH, BORSIG ZM Compression GmbH, BORSIG ValveTech GmbH and BORSIG Service GmbH and thus an important pillar of the BORSIG Group.